Brio (soft drink): History

 Brio was created by three Italian immigrants in Toronto, Ontario, Canada, in 1959—Elio Madonia, who immigrated to Canada in 1950 from Corleone, Sicily, and his partners Giuseppe Panacci and Angelo Pirrello that he had met during his time as an insurance salesman.
-The chinotto extract is imported from Italy, but bottled in Canada.
-It has become a popular beverage in Ontario, particularly among Italian immigrants, serving as a marker of identity for the Italian emigrant population in Canada.
+Panacci and Pirrello had met as competing door-to-door salesmen for Punch Dry and New Jersey brand colas.
+The three partners created a number of beverages, including Mio, a lemon-lime gazzosa, and Brio, and purchased a used bottling line in downtown Toronto for $4,500 in 1959.
+The company moved to North York in the mid 1960s.

 In April 2018, the Liquor Control Board of Ontario launched an alcoholic version of Brio mixed with vodka.